mfidino/mfidino.github.io/blog/_posts/2021-9-9-area_under_two_curves.md

 b2c$value + auc_area
 # equals 1.201519

-# compare to total_area, they are the same
+# compare to total_area, they are the same!
 total_area
 # 1.201519
 ```